 Dr. Thomas Zurbuchen is the Associate Administrator for the Science Mission Directorate at the Agency’s Headquarters in Washington, D.C.
 Previously, Dr. Zurbuchen was a professor of space science and aerospace engineering at the University of Michigan in Ann Arbor.
 He was also was the university’s founding director of the Center for Entrepreneurship in the College of Engineering.

-Dennis Andrucyk has been selected as deputy associate administrator for NASA's Science Mission Directorate (SMD) in Washington, effective January 17, 2016.
-He currently serves as NASA’s acting chief technologist and as deputy associate administrator for the Space Technology Mission Directorate (STMD).
+Dennis Andrucyk is the deputy associate administrator for NASA's Science Mission Directorate (SMD).
+Previously, he served as NASA’s acting chief technologist and as deputy associate administrator for the Space Technology Mission Directorate (STMD).
 Prior to joining STMD, Andrucyk held many positions at NASA’s Goddard Space Flight Center, including Director of the Applied Engineering & Technology Directorate, Chief of the Software Engineering Division, and Chief of the Mission Engineering and Systems Analysis Division.

 Dr. Jeffrey Newmark is the Deputy Associate Administrator for Research within NASA’s Science Mission Directorate.
 Principal responsibilities encompass: ensuring scientific quality and integrity of research processes, including oversight of SMD scientific competition processes for research awards and flight programs; representing SMD research goals, policies and programs inside and outside NASA; overseeing SMD’s relationship with the National Research Council; managing Directorate-level coordination of suborbital-class flight programs, SMD education and communications efforts, and overseeing and ensuring the integration of technology efforts within SMD projects.